lammps/lammps/doc/src/pair_amoeba.rst

   when compiling the GPU package for OpenCL has a few known issues when running on integrated GPUs and the calculation may crash.

+  The GPU accelerated pair styles are also not (yet) compatible with single precision FFTs.

 ----------

 Restrictions